The Potential Role of a Hydrogen Network in Europe: Discussion

-A large number of feasible and cost-effective designs for a climate-neutral European energy system was also recently presented by Pickering et al.~\cite{pickeringDiversityOptions2022}.
-Their 98-region model with 2-hourly resolution likewise includes all energy sectors including non-energy feedstocks and also optimises for fully self-sufficient energy supply chains within Europe.
-However, they do not focus on hydrogen infrastructure.
-Hydrogen transport is not considered so that hydrogen must be produced locally, whereby power grid expansion gains importance.
-Moreover, their scenarios disregard geological potentials for low-cost storage in salt aquifers and the option to retrofit gas pipelines.
-Owing to high storage cost in steel tanks and fewer assumed end-uses of hydrogen (e.g.~in shipping and heavy-duty transport), their scenarios involve less hydrogen storage (\SIrange{0}{6}{\twh} versus \SIrange{32}{66}{\twh}) and lower electrolyser capacities (\SIrange{290}{855}{\giga\watt} versus \SIrange{1057}{1297}{\giga\watt}) compared to our results.
-Furthermore, whereas our model allows limited use of fossil fuels and with options for carbon capture and sequestration, Pickering et al.~\cite{pickeringDiversityOptions2022} are more restrictive by eliminating the use of fossil energy sources and only considering direct air capture as carbon source for synthetic hydrocarbons.
-Overall, total system costs lie in a similar range between 730 and 866 bn\euro/a compared to costs between 746 and 839 bn\euro/a in our study (both excluding existing hydroelectric facilities).
-However, the composition differs.
-Pickering et al.~\cite{pickeringDiversityOptions2022} have higher spendings on power-to-liquids owing to cost assumptions about conversion plants, higher costs for power-to-heat technologies due to higher heat demands, lower expenditures for generation due to lower PV cost assumptions, and neglected costs for electricity distribution grids.
+A large number of cost-effective designs for a climate-neutral European energy system was also presented by Pickering et al.~\cite{pickeringDiversityOptions2022} Their 98-region model with 2-hourly resolution likewise includes all energy sectors including non-energy feedstocks and also assumes energy self-sufficiency for Europe.
+However, hydrogen transport options were not considered such that hydrogen must be produced locally.
+Moreover, geological potentials for low-cost underground hydrogen storage and the option to retrofit gas pipelines are not included.
+Owing to higher storage cost in steel tanks and fewer assumed end-uses of hydrogen and its derivatives, the scenarios involve less hydrogen storage (\SIrange{0}{6}{\twh} versus \SIrange{\hydrogenstorageacnhyn}{\hydrogenstorageacnhyy}{\twh}) and lower electrolyser capacities (\SIrange{290}{855}{\giga\watt} versus \SIrange{\minelectrolysis}{\maxelectrolysis}{\giga\watt}) in our results.
+Furthermore, whereas our model allows limited use of fossil fuels and with options for carbon capture and sequestration, Pickering et al.~\cite{pickeringDiversityOptions2022} eliminate the use of fossil energy and only consider direct air capture as a carbon source.
+Overall, total energy system costs lie in a similar range between 730 and 866 bn\euro/a compared to costs between \minsystemcost~and \maxsystemcost~bn\euro/a in our study.